phorton1/base-apps-gitMUI/docs/submodules.md

-Because the master submodule and sumodules are just regular repositories, the [status monitor](status.md) will automatically notice if any are out of date with respect to github, and they will show as 'Need Pull' or 'Pull+Stash' (in red).
+Because the master submodule and sumodules are just regular repositories, the [status monitor](status.md) will automatically notice if any are out of date with respect to gitHub, and they will show as 'Need Pull' or 'Pull+Stash' (in red).